NDari/KC_GOLANG/08.16.17/Presentation.markdown

 ## Admin stuff

-- This presentation is in markdown, and it is uploaded to the [KC_GOLAMG repo](https://github.com/NDari/KC_GOLANG)
+- This presentation is in markdown, and it is uploaded to the [KC_GOLANG repo](https://github.com/NDari/KC_GOLANG)
 - Built with [markdown-to-slides](https://github.com/partageit/markdown-to-slides)
 - Will make the repository under its own name-space, and share access with the admins.
 - If you have any old presentations that you want to put here, please let me know to make a PR!